Verónica Arias

 Veronica Elizabeth Arias Fernandez (born August 31, 1983, Loja, Ecuador) is an Ecuadorian politician, activist and lawyer.
 She was a member of the National Assembly of Ecuador.
-She was elected into the National Assembly of Ecuador between 2017-2021 through the Union for Hope political party.
+She was elected into the National Assembly of Ecuador between 2017 and 2021 through the Union for Hope political party.
 She served in the National Assembly Commission on Worker's Right and Social Security.

 Before the elections in February, she requested unpaid leave from the assembly so that she could take part in the elections.
-42 other members also made the same request including Wilma Andrade and Mónica Alemán.
+Forty-two other members also made the same request including Wilma Andrade and Mónica Alemán.
 During her absence her job would be carried out by her substitute.
 On February 7, 2021, she was elected into the Andean Parliament.